GUEST TICKET CONTRACT

 (d) Mandatory Compliance with COVID-19 Policies and Procedures.

-Notwithstanding any other provision contained herein or in Norwegian's refund policy, any noncompliance by Guest or members of Guest's travelling party with Norwegian's COVID-19 Policies and Procedures or this Contract shall be grounds for refusal to board, refusal to re-board after going ashore, quarantine onboard the Vessel, disembarkation, reporting to governmental or health authorities, or other steps deemed necessary in Norwegian's sole discretion under the circumstances to protect the health and well-being of others.
+Notwithstanding any other provision contained herein or in Norwegian's refund policy, any noncompliance by Guest or members of Guest's travelling party with Norwegian's COVID-19 Policies and Procedures, local port/country health regulations, or this Contract shall be grounds for refusal to board, refusal to re-board after going ashore, quarantine onboard the Vessel, disembarkation, reporting to governmental or health authorities, or other steps deemed necessary in Norwegian's sole discretion under the circumstances to protect the health and well-being of others.
 Under these circumstances, Guest shall not be entitled to a refund or compensation of any kind.
 Guest will be responsible for all related costs and fines, including without limitation travel expenses and for proper travel documentation for any port, or for departure from or arrival to the U.S. Under no circumstances shall Norwegian be liable for any damages or expenses whatsoever incurred by any Guest as a result of such denial of boarding, refusal to re-board, quarantine, disembarkation, or other steps taken by Norwegian.

 (e) Guest Testing Positive for COVID-19 Pre-Cruise.